Do knee braces really work for dogs?

 To better answer the question, you need to have a simple understanding of what "bad motion" we are trying to limit with a brace.
 In dogs, an ACL tear allows a bad motion called a cranial drawer.
 This motion is the tibia slipping forward under the femur.

 This slipping startles your dog because its leg feels unstable.
-The slipping can be painful too.
-Over time slipping causes inflammation that results in arthritis in the joint.
+It can also be painful.
+Over time, slipping causes inflammation that results in arthritis in the joint.

 If dogs want to play... they won't really put weight on their foot unless their knee feels stable.
-And this is likely why they tear the other ACL too.
+This is likely why they also tear the other ACL.

 Fabric braces were the first braces used to address this problem.
 The big problem is that fabric stretches.
-Because of this stretching, it is physically impossible to stop the slipping.
-Thus they didn't work.
+Because of this stretching, it is physically impossible to stop the slipping, so they didn't work.

 Also, fabric braces need some sort of harness to hold them on the leg.
 The harness made it very complicated to put on.
-It also limited the motion in the hip joints so your dog could not move very easily.
+It also limits the motion in the hip joints, so your dog cannot move very easily.

-Today we use plastic that is more durable and can actually limit the bad motion.
+Today, we use plastic that is more durable and can actually limit bad motion.

 Some worry about the comfort of plastic, but I can vouch as an amputee, that wearing a stable plastic device is so much more comfortable than a fabric piece that rubs back and forth.
 The fabric feels like a rope burn.